 Tragic accident raises questions of tour bus regulation

-Posted on behalf of The Bell Law Firm, PLLC on Mar 18, 2011 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Mar 18, 2011 in Car Accidents

 We've said it before: West Virginia roads are dangerous.
 Drivers may be distracted by their phones or dazzled by the views; they may be unfamiliar with the twists and turns of two-lane state highways.
 Of course, the vehicles themselves may not be safe.
 Whatever the reason, the state logs too many fatal accident s.
 And a horrific accident on a northern interstate has called attention to all of these issues as they relate to discount tour buses.